AaronErhardt/AaronErhardt.github.io/relm4-book/src/introduction.md

 ```

 # Examples
+To get you quickly started, we have prepped some examples to explain the features.
 ## Screenshots
-To wet your appetite, here are some screenshots of of applications you will learn to implement your self:
+To wet your appetite, here are some screenshots of of applications you will learn to implement yourself:

 |Light Theme | Dark Theme |
 |:----:|:----:|